madaan/madaan.github.io/_posts/2023-04-01-prompting.md

 ## Abstractions evolve

 Here is a simple example of how abstractions evolve.
 Consider the problem of adding two numbers.
-Given a specification like "Given two numbers, return their sum", we can write a program that solves this problem at different levels of abstraction.
+Given a specification like "Given two numbers, return their sum," we can write a program that solves this problem at different levels of abstraction.

 - Machine code: The lowest level of abstraction.
 The program is a sequence of instructions that are executed by the CPU.
 The instructions are represented as a sequence of bytes.